kamilb880/gxemu_custom_configs/README.md

 ## Notes

 - Config files are identified by PS2 serial ID, not game title.
+Keep the files named exactly as stored in this repo.
 - Multiple config files for the same title (e.g. Gran Turismo 4 has 6 PAL variants) cover different regional disc pressings.
 - Two-disc games (e.g. Growlanser Generations) have separate configs per disc.